core-wg/href/draft-ietf-core-href.md

 Certain Unregistered Scheme Names" registry in the "Constrained RESTful Environments (CoRE) Parameters" registry group
 {{IANA.core-parameters}}.\\
-Registrants that want to indicate special requirements for a CRI Scheme Number are encouraged to notify the `core-parameters@ietf.org` mailing list of these requirements early.
+Registrants that want to indicate special requirements on a CRI Scheme Number for a new URI-Scheme assignment are encouraged to notify the `core-parameters@ietf.org` mailing list of these requirements early.

 For the autonomous assignment, IANA will check whether the scheme name